-In some areas, the locals had a strong tradition that potentially to be developed as stewardship of the Landscape.
-A 'Rumah Belajar' / Living School concept has been created by the IdeA's team at the Bintangur Eco Camp to develop the awareness among local people and visitors.
-The concept aims to reach GSKBB Biosphere Reserve mission, that is: contribute to the conservation of landscape, ecosystems, species and genetic diversity; foster economic and human development which is socio-culturally and ecologically sustainable; support for demonstration projects, environmental education and training, research and monitoring related to local, regional, national and global issues of conservation and sustainable development.
+In some areas, the locals had a strong tradition that potentially could be developed as stewardship of the Landscape.
+A 'Rumah Belajar' / Living School concept has been created by the IdeA's team at the Bintangur Eco Camp to develop awareness among local people and visitors.
+The concept aims to reach the GSKBB Biosphere Reserve mission, that is: contribute to the conservation of landscape, ecosystems, species and genetic diversity; foster economic and human development which is socio-culturally and ecologically sustainable; support demonstration projects, environmental education and training, research and monitoring related to local, regional, national and global issues of conservation and sustainable development.

-The local name of tree 'Bintangur' has inspired the design of siting office and camps since it is the indicator of peat swamp ecosystem.
+The local name of the tree 'Bintangur', has inspired the design and siting of the office and camps since it is the indicator of the peat swamp ecosystem.

-The design of Bintangur Eco Camp focused around: (1) Conservation of Peat Swamp Forest Landscape; (2) Education; (3) Forest as 'the mother of culture'; (4) Ecotourism.
+The design of Bintangur Eco Camp focused around: (1) Conservation of the Peat Swamp Forest Landscape; (2) Education; (3) Forest as 'the mother of culture'; (4) Ecotourism.

-It represents an education model of the harmonious need between the core areas of peat swamp forest and the buffer areas of pulpwood industrial forest that are able to serve multiple functions.
+It represents an education model of the harmonious need between the core areas of the peat swamp forest and the buffer areas of pulpwood industrial forest that are able to serve multiple functions.

-Ecological and recreational corridor from the eastern hills of Bogota: an ecological, social and recreational project for the 21st century, by Diana Wiesner Ceballos - Cerros de Bogota Foundation
+Ecological and recreational corridor from the eastern hills of Bogota: an ecological, social and recreational project for the 21st century, by Diana Wiesner Ceballos of the Cerros de Bogota Foundation